Review of American Family Insurance

 According to the National Association of Insurance Commissioners (NAIC), American Family Insurance is the tenth-largest auto insurer in the United States.
-In 2007, the company wrote $3,559,758 of direct, private-passenger auto insurance premiums.
-American Family’s market share is estimated at about 2.2% of the car insurance market.
-Although it is not one of the largest insurers, American Family remains a contender because of its dedication to customer service and quality.
-Read on for an overview of American Family auto insurance and how it stacks up against the competition.
+In 2007, the company wrote $3,559,758 of direct, private-passenger auto premiums.
+American Family's market share is estimated at about 2.2%.
+Although it is not one of the largest insurers, this brand remains a contender because of its dedication to customer service and quality.
+Read on for an overview of this provider and how it stacks up against the competition.

 History

-American Family got its start on October 3, 1927 when Herman Wittwer, an insurance salesman, began Farmers Mutual Insurance Company in Madison, WI.
-Wittwer chose the name because the company only offered auto insurance, and it primarily targeted farmers.
-American Family’s founder believed that farmers were less of a risk to insure because they drove less frequently than city drivers.
-Eventually, Farmers Mutual began offering more insurance products and changed its name to American Family Mutual Insurance Company in 1963 to more accurately reflect its larger policyholder base.
+American Family got its start on October 3, 1927 when Herman Wittwer, an salesman, began Farmers Mutual Insurance Company in Madison, WI.
+Wittwer chose the name because the company only offered auto policies, and it primarily targeted farmers.
+The organization's founder believed that farmers were less of a risk to insure because they drove less frequently than city drivers.
+Eventually, Farmers Mutual began offering more products and changed its name to American Family Mutual Insurance Company in 1963 to more accurately reflect its larger policyholder base.

 Customer Satisfaction

-American Family Insurance is particularly well-known for the customer service provided by their agents.
-One of the areas in which American Family excels is the ease with which car insurance policyholders can get in touch with the company, whether through a representative or an agent.
-Although American Family usually performs well in auto insurance customer satisfaction surveys, it did not fare well in the 2008 J.D.
+This provider is particularly well-known for the customer service provided by their agents.
+One of the areas in which ity excels is the ease with which policyholders can get in touch with the provider, whether through a representative or an agent.
+Although the insurer usually performs well in customer satisfaction surveys, it did not fare well in the 2008 J.D.
 Power and Associates study.
-Here is how American Family performed on various measures of policyholder satisfaction:
+Here is how the provider performed on various measures of policyholder satisfaction:

 Financial Strength

-A car insurance policy is worthless unless the company that issues it has a solid financial foundation.
-Since its beginning, American Family Insurance has consistently demonstrated financial stability.
-Because American Family is a mutual company, the policyholders are the owners.
-This allows the insurer to focus more closely on results in the long run.
-Currently, American Family has about $15.5 billion of assets under management and $4.1 billion of policyholder equity.
-American Family is also regularly rated positively in financial indexes like A.M.
-Best and Standard and Poor’s.
+A policy is worthless unless the provider that issues it has a solid financial foundation.
+Since its beginning, the carrier has consistently demonstrated financial stability.
+Because this is a mutual company, the policyholders are the owners.
+This allows the provider to focus more closely on results in the long run.
+Currently, they have about $15.5 billion of assets under management and $4.1 billion of policyholder equity.
+The provider is also regularly rated positively in financial indexes like A.M.
+Best and Standard and Poor's.

 Growth

-In the beginning, American Family offered only car insurance policies.
-Today, the company offers a variety of insurance coverage and financial products in 19 states.
-Moreover, American Family is the third-largest mutual casualty and property insurer in the United States.
-American Family consists of a number of companies, including American Family Life Insurance and American Family Financial Services.
+In the beginning, the provider offered only auto policies.
+Today, the carrier offers a variety of coverage options and financial products in 19 states.
+Moreover, it is the third-largest mutual casualty and property insurer in the United States.